PhD, 1986, University of Pennsylvania: Doctor of Philosophy, Criminology

 ACJS (Academy of Criminal Justice Sciences) Executive Board, 1999-2002 (Trustee, Region 3)

 Pamela Tontodonato is an Associate Professor in the Department of Sociology at Kent State University.
 She earned her Ph.D. from the University of Pennsylvania, specializing in Criminology.
-Prior to her appointment as Associate Dean, she served as interim chair, and undergraduate and graduate coordinator for the Department of Justice Studies.
+Administrative experience includes serving as Associate Dean of Undergraduate Advising and Student Affairs in the College of Arts and Sciences, as well as interim chair of the Department of Justice Studies, and undergraduate and graduate coordinator (Department of Justice Studies).
 In 2007, she received the Raymond J. Kuhn and Shirley J. Kuhn Excellence in Undergraduate Advising Award and in 2006, the Student Accessibility Services and Ability Unlimited Outstanding Faculty award.
 She has served as a Trustee on the Executive Board of the Academy of Criminal Justice Sciences.
 Recent publications include works in the area of criminological theory and criminal justice education.
 She has published in journals including Criminology, Justice Quarterly, Violence and Victims, the International Review of Victimology, and the Journal of Criminal Justice Education.
 She was one of the authors of the Academy of Criminal Justice Sciences Assessment web pages.

 Scholarly, Creative & Professional Activities